Denise Fox: Storylines

 Moving to Walford, Denise has a tempestuous encounter with Kevin Wicks (Phil Daniels); however, an attraction develops and they begin dating.
-Denise's ex-spouse Owen Turner (Lee Ross), an vituperative alcoholic, soon turns up and wishes to reunite with their daughter Libby Fox (Belinda Owusu).
-When Denise prevents this from happening, Owen kidnaps Libby and tries to drown them both - but she recovers and Owen is arrested.
+Denise's ex-spouse Owen Turner (Lee Ross), an abusive alcoholic, soon turns up and wishes to reunite with their daughter, Libby Fox (Belinda Owusu).
+When Denise prevents this from happening, Owen kidnaps Libby and tries to drown them both – but she recovers and Owen is arrested.
 Denise, who never knew her father but knows he played in a band called "The Five Hectors", thinks that her lodger Patrick Trueman (Rudolph Walker) may be her father as he was in the band but a DNA test proves that he is not.
 The band also consisted of Aubrey Valentine (Joseph Marcell), Cedric Lucas (Ram John Holder), Dwight and Earl.
 The identity of Denise's father is never discovered, up to the point where Aubrey also dismisses himself; nonetheless, Patrick quickly bonds with Denise and becomes a father figure towards her.

-When Kevin's former wife, Shirley Carter (Linda Henry), arrives in Walford, she causes problems for Denise and Kevin.
-Shirley reveals Kevin's secret, that he is not Deano (Matt Di Angelo) and Carly's (Kellie Shirley) biological father.
+When Kevin's former wife, Shirley Carter (Linda Henry), arrives in Walford, she causes problems for both Denise and Kevin.
+Shirley reveals Kevin's secret, that he is not Deano (Matt Di Angelo) and Carly Wicks's (Kellie Shirley) biological father.
 After Shirley tells everyone this, Kevin flees.
 Upset, Denise threatens to move away but stays when Kevin returns and proposes marriage.
 Shirley unsuccessfully tries to ruin the wedding and Denise deals with various problems, including Chelsea and Dean's imprisonment for framing Sean Slater (Robert Kazinsky), Kevin's attempts to conceal the crime, and a feud with her boss at the post office, Zainab Masood (Nina Wadia).
 Kevin starts selling cars for Phil Mitchell (Steve McFadden), but discovers they are cut-and-shuts; he tries to destroy the cars but dies in an accident.
 Denise and Carly leave Walford after the funeral, seeking the right place to scatter Kevin's ashes.